yuvalgrofman/Ass-one/README.md

 ### 1) Prerequisites

 This project requires CMake (3.16 or above) in order to function properly.
 To install CMake, follow the instructions [here](https://cmake.org/install/).
-In addition, a cpp compiler thats supports c++11 is required.
+In addition, a cpp compiler that supports c++11 is required.

 ### 2) Install And Run Project